iJazer/UA-WebApi-StarterKit/UaRestClient/csharp/generated/docs/DefaultApi.md

 <a id="closesession"></a>
 # **CloseSession**
-> CloseSessionResponseMessage CloseSession (CloseSessionRequestMessage? closeSessionRequestMessage = null)
+> CloseSessionResponse CloseSession (CloseSessionRequest? closeSessionRequest = null)